Background image

 After her impressive debut season, Amy was named to the 2020 Hockeyroos squad and was also presented with the Emerging Athlete of the Year award at the Australian Institute of Sport Awards.

-Amy made her Olympic debut at Tokyo 2020 as part of the Hockeyroos squad that travelled to Japan for the Tokyo 2020 Olympics (in 2021).
+Amy made her Olympic debut at the delayed Tokyo Games in 2021.
 An undefeated group stage for Australia, where they conceded only one goal to the likes of Spain, Argentina, China, Japan and New Zealand, was followed up by a tense 1-0 quarter-final loss against India.

 Read More